Geoff Capes: Early life

-Capes was born in 1949 in Holbeach, Lincolnshire, the seventh of nine children.
-He was the seventh child of Eileen Capes, though the eldest of her three children by her third husband Bill Capes.
-Of his older siblings, the elder two were Braithwaites and the middle four Cannons.
-He grew up in the town and went to the local secondary school, George Farmer.
-He became a member of Holbeach Athletic Club where he was coached by Stuart Storey.
-He was a gifted sportsman, and represented Lincolnshire at basketball, football and cross-country.
+Capes was a gifted sportsman, and represented Lincolnshire at basketball, football and cross-country.
 In addition he was a decent sprinter, running 23.7 s for the 200 m.
 Growing up on the Lincolnshire fens he had an early fascination with the natural world and cared for injured birds and animals from when he was a young boy.
-After school he worked as a coalman and an agricultural labourer, being able to load twenty tons of potatoes in twenty minutes.
-He joined Cambridgeshire Constabulary in 1970, and remained in the police for ten years.
+After school he worked as a coalman and an agricultural labourer.
+Following in the footsteps of his grandfather, uncle and older brothers, he joined Cambridgeshire Constabulary in 1970, and remained in the police for ten years; his departure from the police came when he decided to compete in the 1980 Moscow Olympics, despite the British Government's calls for a boycott, and was thereby forced to resign his position.